fenago/pytest-quick-start-guide/python-testing-with-pytest/text-original.md

 test names.
 Let’s take a look at these.

-Chapter 2.
+Lab 2.
 Writing Test Functions • 38

 **A Single Directory**